ashleyviola/readme-generator/README.md

 # ReadMe Generator - Homework # 9

 ## Project Description
-Website application that is designed to retrieve weather data from the OpenWeather API and display the results for a specified city.
+Application that allows you to enter information about a project to create a detailed README file.

 ### Built With
 - JavaScript